Ensemble interpretation: Frequentist probability variation

-The quantum Zeno effect
+Quantum Zeno effect

 Leslie Ballentine promoted the ensemble interpretation in his book Quantum Mechanics, A Modern Development.
 In it, he described what he called the "Watched Pot Experiment".
 His argument was that, under certain circumstances, a repeatedly measured system, such as an unstable nucleus, would be prevented from decaying by the act of measurement itself.
 He initially presented this as a kind of reductio ad absurdum of wave function collapse.

 The effect has been shown to be real.
 Ballentine later wrote papers claiming that it could be explained without wave function collapse.

-Classical ensemble ideas

-These views regard the randomness of the ensemble as fully defined by the preparation, neglecting the subsequent random contribution of the observing process.
-This neglect was particularly criticized by Bohr.

-Einstein

-Early proponents, for example Einstein, of statistical approaches regarded quantum mechanics as an approximation to a classical theory.
-John Gribbin writes: